WILDFLOWER BLOOM CAMPAIGN

 We listen.
 We support.
 We care.

-Hospices support the hospice palliative care needs of their communities through a diversity of services and in a variety of settings including in-home, long-term care homes, hospitals, assisted living residences, and many other care environments.
+Hospices support the diverse psychosocial needs of their communities through a diversity of services and in a variety of settings including in-home, long-term care homes, hospitals, assisted living residences, and many other care environments.
 They also run education programs for the general public to raise awareness and knowledge of the benefits of hospice care and how to access these services when needed.
 Nearly 80% of these services are delivered by a core team of skilled volunteers.

 Services provided by Hospices (not exhaustive)